JetBrains/qodana-cli/README.md

 #### Options

 ```
+  -l, --linter string             Override linter to use
+  -i, --project-dir string        Root directory of the inspected project (default ".")
+  -o, --results-dir string        Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results)
+      --cache-dir string          Override cache directory (default <userCacheDir>/JetBrains/<linter>/cache)
+  -e, --env stringArray           Define additional environment variables for the Qodana container (you can use the flag multiple times).
+CLI is not reading full host environment variables and does not pass it to the Qodana container for security reasons
+  -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
+  -u, --user string               User to run Qodana container as.
+Please specify user id – '$UID' or user id and group id $(id -u):$(id -g).
+Use 'root' to run as the root user (default: the current user)
+      --skip-pull                 Skip pulling the latest Qodana container
+      --print-problems            Print all found problems by Qodana in the CLI output
+      --clear-cache               Clear the local Qodana cache before running the analysis
+  -w, --show-report               Serve HTML report on port
+      --port int                  Port to serve the report on (default 8080)
   -a, --analysis-id string        Unique report identifier (GUID) to be used by Qodana Cloud
   -b, --baseline string           Provide the path to an existing SARIF report to be used in the baseline state calculation
       --baseline-include-absent   Include in the output report the results from the baseline run that are absent in the current run
-      --cache-dir string          Override cache directory (default <userCacheDir>/JetBrains/<linter>/cache)
-  -c, --changes                   Override the docker image to be used for the analysis
-      --clear-cache               Clear the local Qodana cache before running the analysis
-      --disable-sanity            Skip running the inspections configured by the sanity profile
-  -e, --env stringArray           Define additional environment variables for the Qodana container (you can use the flag multiple times).
-CLI is not reading full host environment variables and does not pass it to the Qodana container for security reasons
+  -c, --changes                   Inspect uncommitted changes and report new problems
       --fail-threshold string     Set the number of problems that will serve as a quality gate.
 If this number is reached, the inspection run is terminated with a non-zero exit code
-  -h, --help                      help for scan
-  -l, --linter string             Override linter to use
-      --port int                  Port to serve the report on (default 8080)
-      --print-problems            Print all found problems by Qodana in the CLI output
+      --disable-sanity            Skip running the inspections configured by the sanity profile
+  -d, --source-directory string   Directory inside the project-dir directory must be inspected.
+If not specified, the whole project is inspected
   -n, --profile-name string       Profile name defined in the project
   -p, --profile-path string       Path to the profile file
-  -i, --project-dir string        Root directory of the inspected project (default ".")
-      --property stringArray      Set a JVM property to be used while running Qodana using the --property property.name=value1,value2,...,valueN notation
-  -o, --results-dir string        Override directory to save Qodana inspection results to (default <userCacheDir>/JetBrains/<linter>/results)
       --run-promo string          Set to 'true' to have the application run the inspections configured by the promo profile; set to 'false' otherwise (default: 'true' only if Qodana is executed with the default profile)
-  -s, --save-report               Generate HTML report (default true)
       --script string             Override the run scenario (default "default")
-      --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified
-  -w, --show-report               Serve HTML report on port
-      --skip-pull                 Skip pulling the latest Qodana container
-  -d, --source-directory string   Directory inside the project-dir directory must be inspected.
-If not specified, the whole project is inspected
       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
-  -u, --user string               User to run Qodana container as.
-Please specify user id – '$UID' or user id and group id $(id -u):$(id -g).
-Use 'root' to run as the root user (default: the current user)
-  -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
+      --property stringArray      Set a JVM property to be used while running Qodana using the --property property.name=value1,value2,...,valueN notation
+  -s, --save-report               Generate HTML report (default true)
+      --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified
+  -h, --help                      help for scan
 ```

 ### show